imeleges/REMA_Dubai/README.md

 ### Exploratory Data Analysis

-Below is data analisys using visual techniques to discover trends, patterns, or to check assumptions with the help of statistical summary and graphical representations.
+Below is data analysis using visual techniques to discover trends, patterns, or to check assumptions with the help of statistical summary and graphical representations.

 #### Adding new features

 Data enrichment step here is to append or enhance collected data with relevant context obtained from other columns.

-`Address` - column containing listing's address was split into columns: city, area, bulding name and tower complex name.
+`Address` - column containing listing's address was split into columns: city, area, building name and tower complex name.
 `Date` - column was split into four: Year, Month, Day and Weekday
-`Price per square foot` - calculated from listing price devided by the apartment area
+`Price per square foot` - calculated from listing price divided by the apartment area
 Text containing columns title, description and features/amenities contain some keywords that were converted to new features:
-`Chiller` - asssigned **1** when chiller is free, **0** otherwise.
+`Chiller` - assigned **1** when chiller is free, **0** otherwise.
 Same for `Parking`, `Bills`

 #### Number of unique values per feature